BigDataehealthTools/GOAT_v3.1/README.md

 5. Set a MySQL database and load .sql files. (ask beatriz.kanzki@gmail.com) Also make sure MySQL is running!
-6. Connect projet to database (in the settings.py file)
+6. Connect project to database (in the settings.py file)
-7. Migrate database (not really necessary since we loaded the sql files, but...)
+7. Migrate database (not really necessary since we loaded the sql files, but we never know...)

     python manage.py migrate